xazab/dapi/README.md

 DAPI targets the latest LTS release of Node.js.
 Currently, this is Node v10.13.

-DAPI requires [Insight-API](https://github.com/dashevo/insight-api) and the latest version of [dashcore](https://github.com/dashevo/dash-evo-branches/tree/evo) with Evolution features (special branch repo).
+DAPI requires [Insight-API](https://github.com/xazab/insight-api) and the latest version of [xazabcore](https://github.com/xazab/xazab-branches/tree/evo) with Evolution features (special branch repo).

-1. **Install core.** You can use the docker image (`dashcore:evo`) or clone code from [the repository](https://github.com/dashevo/dash-evo-branches/tree/evo), switch to the `evo` branch, and build it by yourself.
+1. **Install core.** You can use the docker image (`xazabcore:evo`) or clone code from [the repository](https://github.com/xazab/xazab-branches/tree/evo), switch to the `evo` branch, and build it by yourself.
 Note: you need to build image with ZMQ and wallet support.
-You can follow the build instructions located [here](https://github.com/dashevo/dash-evo-branches/tree/evo/doc)
+You can follow the build instructions located [here](https://github.com/xazab/xazab-branches/tree/evo/doc)
-2. **Configure core.** DAPI needs dashcore's ZMQ interface to be exposed and all indexes enabled.
-You can find the example config for dashcore [here](/doc/dependencies_configs/dash.conf).
-To start dashcore process with this config, copy it somewhere to your system, and then run `./src/dashd -conf=/path/to/your/config`.
+2. **Configure core.** DAPI needs xazabcore's ZMQ interface to be exposed and all indexes enabled.
+You can find the example config for xazabcore [here](/doc/dependencies_configs/xazab.conf).
+To start xazabcore process with this config, copy it somewhere to your system, and then run `./src/xazabd -conf=/path/to/your/config`.
 3. **Install Insight-API.** You can use docker image (`evoinsight:latest`) or install it manually.
-    1. To install it manually, clone the [dashcore-node repo](https://github.com/dashevo/dashcore-node). `cd` to that repo, run `npm i`
+    1. To install it manually, clone the [xazabcore-node repo](https://github.com/xazab/xazabcore-node). `cd` to that repo, run `npm i`
-    2. Copy [config file](/doc/dependencies_configs/dashcore-node.json) to the repo directory
+    2. Copy [config file](/doc/dependencies_configs/xazabcore-node.json) to the repo directory
     3. Install Insight-API service.
-Run `./bin/dashcore-node install https://github.com/dashevo/insight-api/` from the repo directory
+Run `./bin/xazabcore-node install https://github.com/xazab/insight-api/` from the repo directory
-    4. Run `./bin/dashcore-node start`
+    4. Run `./bin/xazabcore-node start`

 ## Usage